Undergraduate Minor

 What is Global Studies?

-Global studies encompasses the insights and knowledge base of area studies: the interdisciplinary study of world regions and their intersecting cultures, languages, history, politics, and societies.
+Global studies encompasses the insights and knowledge base of area studies: The interdisciplinary study of world regions and their intersecting cultures, languages, history, politics, and societies.
 Global studies advances this concept further by applying multi-disciplinary knowledge, from human biology and earth sciences to music and engineering, to better understand the character of world regions, their respective developmental trajectories, and the way those trajectories fit within the larger context of globalization.

-Global Studies Minor
+Global Studies Minor in Latin American Studies

 The Global Studies Minor is available to Stanford undergraduates from any major, and is designed to provide students an opportunity to pursue interdisciplinary study in one of six specializations, including in-depth language study, while integrating this knowledge within a larger global perspective.
+The minor in Global Studies, Latin American Studies consists of courses surveying the Latin American region’s history, politics, society, ecology, and culture through in-depth coursework and language training.
+We welcome all majors.

 Global 101